-How To Know If You're Dealing With Gaslighting In Your Relationship
+What Is Gaslighting?
+How To Know If You're Experiencing It In A Relationship

 When you're in a relationship with someone you love, the last thing you'd expect is for them to gaslight you.
 Here are a few signs you can look out for to determine if you're a victim of gaslighting in your relationship, plus tips to help you navigate it.

-Gaslighting is a form of psychological manipulation used in relationships in order to maintain control over another person.
+Gaslighting is a form of psychological manipulation that involves making someone question their own reality, feelings, and experiences of events, in order to maintain control over that person.
 The origin of the term can be traced to a British play in which an abusive husband manipulates the surroundings and events with the goal of making his wife question her reality.
-Gaslighting can happen in families, friendships, and even in workplaces, and it's often a sign of an abusive relationship.

 "Gaslighting at its core is always about self-preservation and the maintenance of power/control—namely, the power/control to construct a narrative that keeps the gaslighter in the 'right' and their partner in the 'wrong,'" therapist Aki Rosenberg, LMFT, tells mbg.